Raghavendracv/SelfPaceLearning/Non_Technical_Summary.md

         i.
 Turn off Email & Ping when focusing on work. ii.
 Work in quite place.
         iii.
 Keep distance with mobile phone
-    9. Prioritize long term benificial work to avoid procastination.
+    9. Prioritize long term beneficial work to avoid procrastination.
     10. Do what you do best & enjoy work. (teaching & helping others)
     11. Identify people's interest area & give them work accordingly.
     12. Ask Who are you & Who you want to be?
-    13. Employer should invest in people & employee should bring multidimentional energy to work whole heartedly.
+    13. Employer should invest in people & employee should bring multidimensional energy to work.

 **Stress Management**